DanHerman212/precision_medicine/README.md

 <br>

-# Project Introduction (Currently WIP, will be complete on 8/9/2024)
+# (Currently WIP, will be complete on 8/13/2024)

+# Project Introduction
 <font size='4'>There is a public health crisis in the US where 6 million people are suffering from opioid use disorder (OUD).<br><br>
 There is a effective treatment available in the form of medication treatment for OUD (MOUD).<br>
 However, there are problems with patient dropout, where treatment is not personalized and 50% of patients relapse and don't complete treatment.<br>